slonigiraf/whitepaper/slonigiraf/ENG.md

 | Rest world  | 2,911,807,000 | 26.51% | 771,920,036   |
 | TOTAL       | 7,909,294,917 |        | 1,966,096,793 |

-*Note.* The value of 7-21 strata percent for the rest world was calculated as an average for the countries from the list above.
+*Note.* The 7-21 strata percent value for the rest world was calculated as an average for the countries from the list above.

 ### Wages of Tutors and Experts